 A decision must be made at the outset of an internal investigation about whether the investigation will be disclosed to employees or whether it should be conducted on a confidential basis.
 In Switzerland, it is not necessary to obtain approval from employee representatives or similar bodies to conduct an internal investigation.
-Also, it is not necessary to inform employees about whom an investigation will be conducted.
+It is also not necessary to inform employees about whom an investigation will be conducted against.

 In-house versus external counsel

-When choosing an external investigator, a company should carefully consider whether to task its longtime legal counsel or another outside legal firm.
-While a longtime corporate counsel will be very familiar with the company and could get swiftly up to speed with an internal investigation, which may save time and cost, there is also a risk that a company’s longtime counsel (and even more so the company’s auditors) lack independence and may become subject to ethical conflicts and divergent incentives.
+When choosing an external investigator, a company should carefully consider whether to task its long-time legal counsel or another outside legal firm.
+While long-time corporate counsel will be very familiar with the company and could get swiftly up to speed with an internal investigation, which may save time and costs, there is also a risk that a company’s long-time counsel (and even more so the company’s auditors) lack independence and may become subject to ethical conflicts and divergent incentives.

 Conduct of an investigation

-Furthermore, the investigator must ascertain that the data established in the frame of a specific investigation can be used as evidence in court proceedings, if necessary, and must avoid any breach of the prohibitions set forth in the Swiss Penal Code (PC) to gather evidence in Switzerland in connection with foreign proceedings (article 271 PC).
+The investigator must ascertain that the data established in the frame of a specific investigation can be used as evidence in court proceedings, if necessary, and must avoid any breach of the prohibitions set forth in the Penal Code (PC) to gather evidence in Switzerland in connection with foreign proceedings (article 271, PC).

 As in other jurisdictions, a key part of any internal investigation in Switzerland is the electronic discovery of data.
-Electronic discovery is mainly governed by guidelines, issued by the Federal Data Protection and Information Commissioner (FDPIC), about internet and email supervision by employees (latest version September 2013).
-In prudentially supervised companies such as banks and insurers, legal obligations may serve as a justification for the supervision of secondary data in e-mails such as recipients or time of sending.
+Electronic discovery is mainly governed by guidelines issued by the Federal Data Protection and Information Commissioner (FDPIC) on internet and email supervision by employees (latest version September 2013) and personal data processing in employment (latest version October 2014).
+In prudentially supervised companies such as banks and insurers, legal obligations may serve as justification for the supervision of secondary data in emails, such as recipients or the time of sending.

-As a rule, in Switzerland, internal investigations do not require the approval of employee representatives or workers’ councils.
-As mentioned above, it is also not necessary to inform employees about pending investigations, in particular if the company’s interests in keeping the investigation confidential outweigh the employees’ interests.
-In our experience, however, it is advisable in many cases to inform employees beforehand.
-They often learn about the investigation themselves anyway and usually consent to it, for example, by granting access to emails and documents.
+As a rule, internal investigations in Switzerland do not require the approval of employee representatives or workers’ councils.
+It is also not necessary to inform employees about pending investigations, in particular if the company’s interests in keeping the investigation confidential outweigh the employees’ interests; however, it is often advisable in many cases to inform employees beforehand – they often learn about the investigation themselves anyway and usually consent to it, for example, by granting access to emails and documents.

 Use of findings